 Eiber Elementary School Supply Drives

 Sustainable Eiber regularly organizes supply drives to support Eiber Elementary students from low income families.
-In 2020, the response was amazing!
-Here’s how you’ve helped:
+Over the past few years, you’ve helped:

-In an effort to break this cycle of poverty, Eiber neighborhood residents, in partnership with USDA employees, reach out to these children and read with them once a week.
-This volunteer reading program takes only a small time commitment, but what it returns is priceless – an opportunity to help a child reach academic success.
-Daily reading is the key to academic success.
+The Eiber Reading and Math Volunteer Program takes only a small time commitment, but what it returns is priceless – an opportunity to help a child reach academic success.

-The volunteer reading program benefits the adult volunteers as well as the children.
-Many adults form friendships with their reading buddy and read with the child year after year.
-It is a rewarding and fun volunteer job.
-Learn how you can help support this neighborhood school and these wonderful children.
-For information, email Lois Witte or call 303-358-4910.
+The volunteer program benefits the adult volunteers as well as the children.
+Many adults form friendships with their paired student and it is rewarding and fun.
+Learn how you can join these volunteers and help support our neighborhood school and students.
+No experience or education is required.
+For information, email Lois Witte.